 5. Hit the sauna

-Here are two to check out in the New Orleans area:
+Here is one to check out in the New Orleans area:

 Modern Therapy and Wellness is a Therapy practice offering specialty services to individuals and couples.
 We have specialists in the areas of grief, addiction, Anxiety, chronic illness and couple’s therapy.
 We provide in person and virtual Therapy in Louisiana.
 Contact us for a free phone consultation at 504-452-1483.